jconverter/jconverter/README.md

 Custom Converters
 ----------------------

+Often the custom converters pre-efined by JConverter are not enough.
+Consider the following class:

     class Person {
     	String name;
     	public Person(String name) {
     		this.name = name;
     	}
     }

+The following code snippet shows how to register, in a JConverter context, a converter between a String and an instance of the Person class:

     JConverterBuilder builder = JConverterBuilder.create();
     builder.register(new Converter<String, Person>() {